-investigating terrorist offences or other serious criminal offences should be allowed and the necessary safeguards to ensure the protection of the fundamental right to respect for the private life of individuals whose personal data are processed in Eurodac.
-The strictness of those conditions reflects the fact that the Eurodac fingerprint database registers biometric and alphanumeric data of persons who are not presumed to have committed a terrorist offence or other serious criminal offence Law enforcement authorities and Europol do not always have the biometric data of the suspect, perpetrator or victim whose case they are investigating, which can hamper their ability to check biometric matching databases such as Eurodac.
-In order to contribute further to the investigations carried out by those authorities and Europol, searches based on alphanumeric data should be allowed in Eurodac in such cases, in particular where those authorities and Europol possess evidence of the personal details or identity documents of the suspect, perpetrator or victim.
+data for the purposes of preventing, detecting or investigating terrorist offences or other serious criminal offences should be allowed and the necessary safeguards to ensure the protection of the fundamental right to respect for the private life of individuals whose personal data are processed in Eurodac. strictness of those conditions reflects the fact that the Eurodac registers fingerprint database biometric and alphanumeric data of persons who are not presumed to have committed a terrorist offence or other serious criminal offence.
+Law enforcement authorities and Europol do not always have the biometric data of the suspect, perpetrator or victim whose case they are investigating, which can hamper their ability to check biometric matching databases such as Eurodac.
+In order to further contribute to investigations carried out by those authorities and Europol, searches based on alphanumeric data should be allowed in Eurodac in such cases, in particular where those authorities and Europol possess evidence of the personal details or identity documents of the suspect, perpetrator or victim.

-necessary safeguards to ensure the protection of the fundamental right to respect for the private life of individuals whose personal data are processed in Eurodac.
-The strictness of those conditions reflects the fact that the Eurodac database registers biometric and alphanumeric [...] data of persons who are not presumed to have committed a terrorist offence or other serious criminal offence.
-It is acknowledged that law enforcement authorities will not always have the biometric data of the perpetrator or victim they whose case are investigating. which mav hamper their ability to check biometric matching databases such as Eurodac.
-It is important equip law enforcement authorities and Europol with the necessary tools to prevent, detect and investigate terrorist offences other serious criminal offences where it is necessary to Allowing for the do SO. possibility to search Eurodac based on alphanumeric data will contribute further to investigations carried out by law enforcement authorities Europol, in particular in cases
+other serious criminal offences should be allowed and the necessary safeguards to ensure the protection of the fundamental right to respect for the private life of individuals whose personal data are in Eurodac. processed strictness of those conditions reflects the fact that the Eurodac database registers biometric and alphanumeric [...] data of persons who are not presumed to have committed a terrorist offence or other serious criminal offence.
+It is acknowledged that enforcement authorities will not always have the biometric data of the perpetrator or victim whose case they are investigating, which may hamper their ability to check biometric matching databases such as Eurodac.
+It is important equip law enforcement authorities and Europol with the necessary tools to prevent, detect and investigate terrorist offences or other serious criminal offences where it is necessary to do so.
+Allowing for the possibility to search Eurodac based on alphanumeric data will further contribute to investigations carried out by law enforcement authorities and criminal offences should be allowed and the necessary safeguards to ensure the protection of the fundamental right to respect for the private life of individuals whose personal data are processed in Eurodac.
+The strictness of those conditions reflects the fact that the Eurodac database registers biometric and alphanumeric data of persons who are not presumed to have committed a terrorist offence or other serious criminal offence.
+It is acknowledged that law enforcement authorities and Europol do not always have the biometric data of the suspect or victim whose case they are investigating, which may hamper their ability to check biometric matching databases such as Eurodac.
+It is important to equip law enforcement authorities and Europol with the necessary tools to prevent, detect and investigate terrorist offences or other serious criminal offences where it is necessary to do so.
+In order to contribute further to investigations carried out by those authorities and Europol, searches based on alphanumeric data should be allowed in Eurodac, in particular in cases where no biometric evidence can be found, but where those authorities and Europol